i3D-net/ONE-GameHosting-SDK/docs/integration_guide.md

 ## Using the Arcus Server API

+The following headers should be included in a complete integration:
+- c_api.h
+- c_error.h

 To start, an integration must create an Arcus Server that corresponds with the Game Server:

 ```c++
     OneError err = one_server_create(&_server);
 ```

 Afterwards, the server must:
 - have its message callbacks configured
 - be instructed to listen for Arcus connections